Yellowstone River at Sidney Montana

 Check RiverReports or USGS at Livingston, FWP restrictions, water temperature, wind, clarity, and the exact reach rules.

-Are there special regulations on the Yellowstone River?+
+Are there special fishing rules on the Yellowstone River?

 Yes.
 Rules differ by reach, especially for cutthroat and smallmouth bass.
-Use current Montana FWP regulations.
+Use current Montana FWP rules.

 Bring the hatch-chart flies, a few confidence nymphs, and a streamer or warmwater box that matches the river's species.
 Then adjust for water temperature, clarity, and the insects or baitfish you actually see.